MAGICGrants/so-simple-theme/funds/privacy_guides/privacy_guides_funds.md

 ## Creation of the Fund

-At the time of the fund's creation, the five Privacy Guides team members are jonah, niek-de-wilde, dngray, freedy, and olivia.
+At the time of the fund's creation, the five Privacy Guides team members are jonah, niek-de-wilde, dngray, freddy, and olivia.

 These five individuals will join as the initial five committee members.